County of Santa Barbara

 i) Public Utility Easements shown thereon; and

-b) Determine that, pursuant to the California Environmental Quality Act (CEQA) Guidelines
+b) Determine that, pursuant to the California Environmental Quality Act (CEQA) Guidelines Section

-Section 15162, no new effects will occur and no new mitigation measures would be required
+15162, no new effects will occur and no new mitigation measures would be required as a result of

-as a result of the recommended actions because there are no substantial changes proposed, no
+the recommended actions because there are no substantial changes proposed, no substantial

-regarding environmental effects of the project or the sufficiency or feasibility of mitigation
+effects of the project or the sufficiency or feasibility of mitigation measures, and therefore the

-measures, and therefore the recommended actions are within the scope of the environmental
+recommended actions are within the scope of the environmental review documents for this project

-approved and adopted by the County Planning Commission on January 29, 2025], and no
+Planning Commission on January 29, 2025], and no new environmental document shall be prepared

-new environmental document shall be prepared for this project.
+for this project.

 A-26)